 - Connecting to key campus units that can help with sustainability goals.

 In addition, each Peers Ambassador will be paired with an Office of Sustainability intern to work with over the course of the year.
-The intern will touch base with the Ambassador on a regular basis to check on progress and see how they or the Office can be of additional assistance to the Ambassador.
-Ultimately, the Office of Sustainability commits to providing direct, individualized support to the Peers Network Amabassadors to ensure their success.
+The intern will serve as the Office Liason and will touch base with the Ambassador on a regular basis to check on progress and see how they or the Office can be of additional assistance to the Ambassador.
+Ultimately, the Office of Sustainability commits to providing direct, individualized support to the Peers Network Ambassadors to ensure their success.

 If you’re interested in learning more about the Peers Network program, you can reach out to your unit’s Ambassador, join your Ambassador as a guest for a topical gathering, or attend any of our social gatherings.
 Of course, you may also contact our office directly.